shrop/os-app-configs/shrop-macbookpro.md

 * Remove the Apple Mail rule
 * Set accounts to be checked every hour for mail rules processing
-* Turn off RSS check for updates
-* Delete the "Apple News" RSS feed in the mailboxes listing
 * Turn off sounds for new mail and sending mail
-* Add All Mail/Archive folders to the Favorites Bar
+* Add All Mail/Archive and Notice folders to the Favorites Bar
 * Turn off junk mail filtering
 * Setup stanrdard filters by copying the filters plist to ~/Library/Mail/V2/maildata/
+* Set "Send new messages from:" to mdshrops@shropnet.net

 #### Marked